TimRas/Fit-For-All/README.md

 **Dropdown Menu Header:** When header is adjust to mobile view width.
 The dropdown menu won't show the dropdown items when hovered over.

+**Post placement:** The posts in the post category post dont render use they were intended This is very unappealing for the user experience.
+Priority in fixing.

+**Comments placement:** The comments on the post details page dont want to stack underneath each other.
+This is very unappealing for the user experience.
+Priority in fixing.

 ### Manual Testing

 Iv'e have tried to manual test as much as I possibly could and tried to keep the descriptions of the tests as simple and clear as possible.